okraaij/price-sensitivity-analysis/readme.md

 ## Overview

-- This repository contains a price sensitivity analysis as part of a project for the MSc Business Analytics at the University of Edinburgh.
+- This repository contains a price sensitivity analysis

 - This project focused on:
   1. What are the most significant demand driving factors for the product? (feature selection)